William Duane (journalist): The Telegraph and the London Corresponding Society

-Back in London, Duane secured editorship of The Telegraph, a paper owned by members of the London Corresponding Society (LCS), radical reformers committed to universal manhood suffrage and annual parliaments.
+Back in London, Duane secured editorship of The Telegraph a paper (reportedly benefitting from news transmission via the optical telegraph) owned by members of the London Corresponding Society (LCS).
+These were radical reformers committed to universal manhood suffrage and to annual parliaments.
 In addition to campaigning against the East India Company, Duane took a steady line against the war with the new French Republic which government supporters sought to discredit by feeding the paper spurious reports of French victories.

 Through the period 1795-96, Duane took an active role in the LCS, and may have followed a number of prominent Irish members—Colonel Edward Despard (who had returned from the West Indies equally disillusioned by Britain's colonial mission), the brothers Benjamin and John Binns, Arthur O'Connor, and William Henry Hamilton—in taking the Test or pledge of the United Irishmen.

 Before the government of William Pitt, charging collusion with the United Irishmen and with the French, proscribed the Society, with John Binns, Duane chaired the last, and grandest, of its mass meetings.
 Riding a tide of street protest, the LCS called a "monster meeting" for 26 October 1795 at Copenhagen Fields, Islington.
 Speaking alongside veteran reformers Joseph Priestley, Charles James Fox, and John Thelwall, crowds estimated at upwards of 200,000 heard Duane confirm his Painite commitment to natural rights and democratic liberties.
 Three days later, George III, in procession to the state Opening of Parliament, had the windows of his carriage smashed by crowd shouting "No King, No Pitt, No war".
 The government seized on the occasion to introduce the Seditious Meetings Act and the Treason Act.
 Together with the encouragement given to magistrates to use their public order powers, the Two Acts effectively muzzled the Society's activities.

 In the new year, and in advance of widespread arrests, Duane departed for the United States from which, in his disputes with the East India Company, he had already claimed citizenship.